kazpot/mini-compound/README.md

 # Mini Compound

-Minimum version of Compound protocol
+Minimum version of Compound protocol (only for test)

 ## Installation